What is Babuk Locker?

-Update January 14, 2021 - Crooks have recently released an updated variant of Babuk Locker ransomware which uses a different file extension - ".babyk".
-The ransom note, however, remains identical.
+Update 14 January 2021 - Criminals have recently released an updated variant of Babuk Locker ransomware, which uses a different file extension: ".babyk".
+The ransom message, however, remains identical.

 Screenshot of files encrypted by this Babuk Locker ransomware variant (".babyk" extension):

-Appearance of a ransom note dropped by Babuk Locker ransomware which appends ".babyk" extension (GIF):
+Appearance of a ransom message dropped by Babuk Locker ransomware, which appends the ".babyk" extension (GIF):

 Text presented within:

 ############## [ babuk ransomware greetings you ] ##############

 Congratulations!
 If you see this note, your company've been randomly chosen for security audit and your company haven't passed it.